Angmar2722/Angmar2722.github.io/CTFwriteups/2021/umass2021.md

 ![UMass 2021 Writeup](/assets/img/ctfImages/umass2021/starter.png)

 Me and my team competed in the <a href="https://ctftime.org/event/1282" target="_blank">University of Massachusetts Amherst's Capture The Flag (CTF)</a> event (Fri, 26 March 2021, 22:00 UTC — Sun, 28 March 2021, 22:00 UTC).
 This was my first 48 hour CTF as well as my first international CTF.
-We ranked 46th out of 660 scoring teams.
+We ranked 46th out of 660 scoring teams and were a 6 person team (Diamondroxxx joined towards the end).

 I learnt alot of new skills and came across my first Python Jail CTF challenge.